fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 Mike Concannon

-with Dartmouth Plaice
+with his Dartmouth Plaice

 It was back in the 1960s when the vocalist P.J.
 Proby immortalised the words of the popular song, "There's a place for us, somewhere a place for us".........
 So now you want one too!
-We'll try to point you in the right direction .............
+I'll try to point you in the right direction .............

 Regular visitors will know that Dartmouth is renowned for the excellent Plaice fishing on the "Skerries Banks" in Start Bay, which commence at their eastern extremity, just inside and west of the "Skerries Bell Buoy", about 4.2 nautical miles due south south west from Dartmouth.